zeruhur/loner/en/wip/dino_breach.md

 ## Introduction

-*Creataceous Crisis* follows the following design principles:
+*Dino Breach!* follows the following design principles:

 1. **Portable**: to play you will need a few common (six-sided) dice and writing materials.
 Anything else is optional and not essential.
 2. **Rules-Light**: the game relies on a few rules and only one solving mechanic, easy to learn and eventually to memorize.